 In other countries, edible insects are not specifically regulated, nor are they usually considered novel foods, so they fall under general food legislation.
 This is the case in the US, Canada, Australia and New Zealand, but also in many African, Asian and South American countries where insects are traditionally consumed.
 In the UK, Brexit has left a vacuum where it is not entirely clear whether edible insects are legal, although there is a tendency to interpret that they are not.

-This regulation is especially necessary because the consumption of insects may carry risks of microbiological contamination if inadequate processing methods are used.
-Grabowski co-authored a study that analysed the presence of microbes in different samples of edible insects.
-The results suggest that dry or powdered insects, as opposed to cooked or fried, exceed some limits of bacterial contamination according to the criteria proposed in Belgium and the Netherlands, although no pathogens were found in alarming amounts.
+According to experts, such regulations are particularly necessary because the consumption of insects can pose a risk of microbiological contamination if inappropriate processing methods are used.
+Grabowski co-authored a study that analysed the presence of microbes in various samples of edible insects.
+The results suggested that dried or powdered insects, as opposed to cooked or fried insects, exceeded some bacterial contamination limits according to the criteria proposed in Belgium and the Netherlands, although no pathogens were found in alarming quantities.

 Grabowski stresses that the method of processing is key.
 “While deep-frying and cooking usually reduce the bacteria counts, grinding and/or drying increases some levels, especially the spore-forming microbes.”
 The expert warns that this also applies to other foods, and that each product is different.
 The new European regulation guarantees the safety of these foods, but as a general rule, Grabowski recommends eating them cooked, never raw as some gourmets suggest: “We should heed the advice of those who have been consuming insects for millennia,” he concludes.